-Concerned about investment losses in Carter Validus Mission Critical REIT II?
+Concerned about your investment in Carter Validus Mission Critical REIT II?

-Have you suffered investment losses in Carter Validus Mission Critical REIT II?
+Have you suffered investment losses in Carter Validus Mission Critical REIT II (CVMC REIT II)?
 If so, The White Law Group may be able to help you recover your losses by filing a FINRA Dispute Resolution claim against the brokerage firm that sold you the investment.

 Carter Validus Mission Critical REIT II is a non-traded, publicly registered REIT that intends to employ a long-term, net lease strategy in order to help mitigate risk, provide greater certainty of rental income and maximize value for fund shareholders, according to their website